isomerpages/mlaw-corp/news/visits/_posts/2009-06-08-visit-by-dr-dinh-trung-tung-vice-minister-from-the-ministry-of-justice-vietnam.md

 ---
-layout: post
-title: Visit by Dr Dinh Trung Tung, Vice Minister from the Ministry of Justice, Vietnam
+title: 'Visit by Dr Dinh Trung Tung, Vice Minister from the Ministry of Justice, Vietnam'
 permalink: /news/visits/visit-by-dr-dinh-trung-tung-vice-minister-from-the-ministry-of-justice-vietnam/
-breadcrumb: Visit by Dr Dinh Trung Tung, Vice Minister from the Ministry of Justice, Vietnam
+breadcrumb: 'Visit by Dr Dinh Trung Tung, Vice Minister from the Ministry of Justice, Vietnam'
-collection_name: news

 ---

 <style>
 .image {width: 600px;}